BGA Reballing and Robotic Hot Solder Dip Solutions

 Q: Is there a no-clean flux version of Winslow Automation’s BGA kit?

-A: We have evaluated the use of a no clean flux for this process and advise against it.
-A no clean flux will work.
-However, because of its mild activity, you need to use a large volume of it, which will require cleaning anyway.
-The use of no clean flux also makes carrier removal more difficult.
-We recommend Alpha Metals WS-609 past flux for Pb and Alpha Metals WS-619 paste flux for Pb free.
+A: We have evaluated the use of a no-clean flux for this process and advise against it.
+A no-clean flux will work but because of its mild activity, a large quantity is needed, which then in turn requires cleaning.
+The use of no-clean flux also makes carrier removal more difficult.
+We recommend Alpha Metals WS-609 past flux for Pb and Alpha Metals WS-619 paste flux for Pb-free.

 Q: How should I set the temperature profile?